-PA National Guard deployed to Philadelphia fearing second night of violent riots over deadly cop shooting
+National Guard deployed to Philadelphia

 The shooting ignited outrage among residents and prompted hundreds to take to the streets in protest.

-The gathering turned violent as 30 officers were injured, including one who was "intentionally run over" by a pick-up truck.
+The gathering turned violent.
+About 30 officers were injured, including one who was "intentionally run over" by a pickup truck.
 Some officers were pelted with objects and 91 people were arrested.

-Outlaw said eight police vehicles were damaged, including one set on fire.
+Outlaw said eight police vehicles were damaged, including one that was set on fire.

 "This completely caught us off guard," she said of the unrest.